Brouwer–Hilbert controversy: Objections related to the law of the excluded middle and induction

 In van Heijenoort's commentary preceding Weyl's (1927) "Comments on Hilbert's second lecture on the foundations of mathematics" Poincaré points out to Hilbert (1905) that there are two types of "induction" (1) the intuitive animal-logic foot-following-foot version that gives us a sense that there's always another footstep after the last footstep, and (2) the formal version – e.g. Peano's version: a string of symbols.
-The gang of three – Poincaré, Weyl, and Brouwer – claimed that Hilbert tacitly, and unjustifiably, adopted as one of his premises formal induction (the Kleen symbol string).
+Poincaré, Weyl, and Brouwer claimed that Hilbert tacitly, and unjustifiably, adopted formal induction as one of his premises.
 Poincaré (1905) asserted that, by doing this, Hilbert's reasoning became circular.
 Weyl's (1927) agreement and Brouwer's polemics ultimately forced Hilbert and his disciples Herbrand, Bernays, and Ackermann to reexamine their notion of "induction" – to eschew the assumption of a "totality of all the objects x of an infinite collection" and (intuitionistically) assume that the general argument proceeds one x after another, ad infinitum (van Heijenoort p.
 481, footnote a).
 This is in fact the so-called "induction schema" used in the notion of "recursion" that was still in development at this time (van Heijenoort p.
 493).
 This schema was acceptable to the intuitionists because it had been derived from "the intuition."

-To carry this distinction further, Kleene 1952/1977 distinguishes between three types of mathematical induction: (1) the formal induction rule (Peano's axiom, see the next section for an example); (2) the inductive definition (examples: counting, "proof by induction"); and (3) the definition by induction (recursive definition of "number-theoretic functions or predicates).
+To carry this distinction further, Kleene 1952/1977 distinguishes between three types of mathematical induction: (1) the formal induction rule (Peano's axiom); (2) the inductive definition (examples: counting, "proof by induction"); and (3) the definition by induction (recursive definition of number-theoretic functions or predicates).
 With regards to (3), Kleene considers primitive recursive functions:

 "an intuitive theory about a certain class of number theoretic functions and predicates ...
 In this theory, as in metamathematics, we shall use only finitary methods.

 The series of the natural numbers 0, 0', 0, 0, ..., or 0, 1, 2, 3, ... we described as the class of the objects generated from one primitive object 0 by means of one primitive operation ' or +1.
 This constitutes an inductive definition of the class of the natural numbers.